ROCm/rocDecode/docs/how-to/using-rocdecode.rst

         return 0;
     }

-5. Create a decoder
+Create a decoder
 ====================================================

 ``rocDecCreateDecoder()`` creates an instance of the hardware video decoder object and provides you with a handle upon successful creation.
 Refer to the ``RocDecoderCreateInfo`` structure for information about the parameters passed for creating the decoder.
 For example, ``RocDecoderCreateInfo::codec_type`` represents the codec type of the video.
-The decoder handle returned by ``rocDecCreateDecoder()`` must be retained for the entire decode session because the handle is passed along with the other decoding APIs.
+The decoder handle returned by ``rocDecCreateDecoder()`` needs to be retained for the entire decode session because the handle is passed along with the other decoding APIs.
 In addition, you can inform display or crop dimensions along with this API.

-6. Decode the frame
+Decode the frame
 ====================================================

 After de-multiplexing and parsing, you can decode bitstream data containing a frame/field using